 “Bath People” always seem to have their life together, and bathleisure really elevates the whole process.
 For that reason alone, I will make it my life’s mission to become one.

-According to my coworker, the only reason I don’t enjoy baths is because I am “doing it wrong.”
+According to my coworker, the only reason I do not enjoy baths is because I am “doing it wrong.”
 I ask her for advice, and she starts off by mentioning that she is a Cancer rising, which makes her well acquainted with water.
 I deeply sigh before asking her what I need to buy, as materialism is how I begin all of my escapades.

 First, I order the iconic wooden bath tray splashed all over my Instagram feed.
 It has space for your wine glass, thriller novel, iPad and all of your favorite summer candles.
 I also purchase three various bath bombs and a bubble bath wand.
 Bring on the leisurely stress relief!

 My first bathing attempt goes poorly.
 I overheated the water and am slightly uncomfortable in the first few minutes.
 A very Goldilocks moment as I try to find the temperature of the water that is “just right!”
 I forgot to turn the lights off, which means I either get back up and awkwardly jog over to the switch, or ignore it.
 I choose to ignore it, which ruins the aesthetic vibe I was going for.
 After five minutes of this, I decide that I am far too bored to remain in the tub any longer.
 Also, where on earth do I place my hands to prevent them from getting wet?